einonm/PhD-thesis/CONTRIBUTING.md

 ## Reporting Issues
 Found a problem?
 Want to propose a new feature?
 First of all see if your issue or idea has [already been reported](../../issues).
-If not, just open a [new clear and descriptive issue](../../issues/new), the [DPMCN wiki reporting issues guide](https://wiki.psycm.cf.ac.uk/wiki/index.php/Reporting_issues#Reporting_issues) may help with what to include.
+If not, just open a [new clear and descriptive issue](../../issues/new).

-## Just have a question?
-Support and updates for this project can be found on the [DPMCN Research Software slack channel](https://dpmcnresearchsoftware.slack.com).
-Access to the channel can usually be granted to DPMCN members by contacting the DPMCN systems engineering team on hpc-help@cardiff.ac.uk and agreeing to the [DPMCN Research Software Policy](https://wiki.psycm.cf.ac.uk/wiki/index.php/DPMCN_research_software_policy).

 ## Submitting changes
 The general flow of making a contribution to this project, such as a bug fix, documentation update or feature implementation is: